Krushan12/todo-app/README.md

    - Delete tasks using the delete button
    - Verify completed tasks have strike-through styling
    - Test responsive design on mobile devices
+   - **You will see some example tasks already present to demonstrate the app is working.**

 ## API Validation